teamputtygen/hn-docs/docs/getting-started/configuration.rst

 Cloud Credentials
 -----------------

-In order to be granted access to the OTC, Exoscale and Advania cloud credentials, technical users must contact their account managers, asking for a specific user role (**can_deploy**) to be given to them, as described in :doc:`../administrator/cloud-configuration`.
+In order to be granted access to the Exoscale cloud credentials, technical users must contact their account managers, asking for a specific user role (**can_deploy**) to be given to them, as described in :doc:`../administrator/cloud-configuration`.